isarmstrong/clean-zombie-users/README.md

 This is a plugin designed to do one thing: clean up zombie users.

 If you have a WordPress site with lots spammer registrations, this plugin will delete any user who has never had a post or comment approved.
 Zombie Users...
 BRAAAAINS.

+### The official downlaod site for this plugin is at WordPress ###
+[Download the Clean Up Zombie Users (spammers)] [1] plugin here This is the mirrored GIT for development.
+Official releases are all handled by the WP repo.

 Included Features:
 -------------------------------------------------